Roads & Drainage Committee

 - Evaluate the performance of the city's engineering contractor yearly and make recommendations to the city administrator.

-The committee shall be composed of five members with technical or business experience.
-Each member will be appointed by the city council for staggered two-year terms.
-In addition, the city administrator will be a standard, non-voting participant and a city council member will be appointed as a liaison and will also be a standard, non-voting participant.
+The committee shall consist of five members with technical or business experience and appointed by the city council for staggered two-year terms.
+The city administrator will be a standard, non-voting participant.
+A city council member will be appointed as a liaison and will also be a standard, non-voting participant.

 The regular meetings are conducted in compliance with the Texas Ethics Training and as prescribed by Clear Lake Shores ordinances.
 At regular meetings, an agenda is prepared, and meeting minutes are taken and sent to the city administrator and the city secretary and posted on the city website.